Rahab: In the Hebrew Bible

 After escaping, the spies promised to spare Rahab and her family after taking the city, even if there should be a massacre, if she would mark her house by hanging a red cord out the window.
-Some have claimed that the symbol of the red cord is related to the practice of the "red-light district".
+Some have claimed that the symbol of the red cord is related to the practice of the red-light district.

-When the city of Jericho fell, Rahab and her whole family were preserved according to the promise of the spies, and were incorporated among the Jewish people.
-(In siege warfare of antiquity, a city that fell after a prolonged siege was commonly subjected to a massacre and sack.)
+When the city of Jericho fell, Rahab and her whole family were preserved according to the promise of the spies and were counted among the Israelites.
+According to some rabbinic authorities, Rahab was treated as a beautiful captive woman in order to bring her into a marital union with Israel.
+(In siege warfare of antiquity, a city that fell after a prolonged siege was commonly subjected to a massacre and sack, while others were taken captive.)

 Tikva Frymer-Kensky regards Rahab as "smart, proactive, tricky and unafraid to disobey and deceive her king".
 She also credits Rahab with being "one of Israel’s early saviors" due to "her allegiance to God and Israel".
 As the first non-Israelite person, and in particular the first Canaanite woman, to ally with Israel, Rahab's convictions led her to protect the men sent by Joshua despite her background.